wynn-dev/fxserver-install-linux/README.md

 # fxserver-install-linux

-Simple fxServer (FiveM server) installer for ActiniumCloud
+Single-command fxServer (FiveM server) installer for ActiniumCloud

 ## I want to use it on my machine